 Piety level *: "Scholar of Death"

 - Receive Corpses: Creates 1-9 reanimatable, branch-appropriate corpses near yourself.
 A high Necromancy skill gives more and better corpses, with freshness depending on your piety.
-These corpses can't trigger the Powered by Death mutation. (costs 3 MP, 50-100 food, and 2-3 piety)
+(3 MP, 2-3 piety)

 Piety level **: "Merchant of Misery"